olekscode/Blog/posts/deprewriter/index.md

 # DepRewriter: Smart Deprecations that Automatically Fix Your Code

-A couple of months ago, we have submitted a research article to the Journal of Object Technologies, in which we introduced an idea of smart deprecations that can automatically fix broken code.
+A couple of months ago, we have submitted a research article to [The Journal of Object Technology](http://www.jot.fm/), in which we introduced an idea of smart deprecations that can automatically fix broken code.
 As you call the deprecated method, it signals a warning and then dynamically rewrites the outdated method call.
 This is done using the transformation rule provided by library developers as part of deprecation statement.
 The article is still under review and not yet accesssible to general public.
 But in this post, I will use simple terms and several examples to quickly explain you the general idea behing DepRewriter.

 ## What are Deprecations?